Deploying AI/ML Models in Kubernetes using Seldon Core, Istio and MetalLB

 The data includes a “data” field containing an array (ndarray) of inputs.
 In this case, a single set of input values is provided: [5.964, 4.006, 2.081, 1.031], representing features for making a prediction.

-• We received a response from our model inference api with the predictions generated:
+- We receive a response from our model inference API with the generated predictions:

 {